 Some of the different types of fish that you can capture in Lake Mead are Striped Bass, Largemouth Bass, Rainbow Trout, Channell Cat Fish, Bluegill, and Black Crappie.
 The park personnel are very strict about what to do with the fish remains.
 There are fish cleaning stations throughout the park, and the park asks that you only clean fish at these locations.

 Located south of Las Vegas, between the black mountains and the El Dorado Mountains, Lake Mohave is a great fishing spot year-round.
-The water temperature is a cold 53 degrees year-round, making it the perfect spot for catching some Striped Mouth Bass.
+The water temperature is fairly cool year-round, making it the perfect spot for catching some Striped Mouth Bass.

 - Striped Bass